KazeTachinuu/Proxy-Messages/README.md

 ## Commands

-Once the Snowpack Proxy Server is running, the following commands can be used to manage user connections:
+Once the Proxy Server is running, the following commands can be used to manage user connections:

 ### Server Commands